 Some spooky elements serve purposes beyond aesthetics.
 Coffin-shaped beds aren’t just creepy and cute, they provide enclosed spaces with specific dimensions that appeal to cats’ denning instincts.
 The tapered shape creates that cozy, secure feeling cats seek in hiding spots.

 Spider toys on elastic strings offer interactive play without requiring batteries or your constant attention.
 The unpredictable bouncing movement when cats bat at them mimics prey behavior, triggering hunting responses.
-Unlike some cat furniture decorations that serve no purpose, these actually engage with cats’ behavioral needs.
+Unlike some cat furniture decorations that serve no purpose, these engage with cats’ behavioral needs.

 Multiple entry/exit points in condos might seem like design choices, but they matter behaviorally.
 Cats instinctively avoid enclosed spaces with only one opening, which could become traps.
-Multiple exits provide escape routes, making cats more willing to actually use the condos rather than avoiding them.
+Multiple exits provide escape routes, making cats more willing to use the condos rather than avoiding them.

 Setting Up Your Spooky Cat Tower